-Violation of these rules will result in disciplinary action, and a written report will be issued by the driver to the Headmaster to be filed in the school office.
+Violation of these rules will result in disciplinary action, and a written report will be issued by the driver to the Head of School to be filed in the school office.
 Consequences will be as follows:

 1st Offense: Written warning issued by driver to be signed by a parent and returned.